 - Damage mitochondria, the storehouse of energy hence slowing down metabolism.

 - Create oxidative stress and free radicals which further slows down metabolism.

-What is it with toxins that shuts the weight loss mechanism down?
+What is it with toxins that shut the weight loss mechanism down?

 Toxins lower the metabolic rate.

-As one person starts reducing weight, the toxins get stored in the fat tissues loading the liver.
-Sudden activation of body’s inactive hormones causes the metabolism to crash and hence weight gain.
-This also results in issues such as fat liver.
+As one person starts gaining weight, the toxins get stored in the fat tissues loading the liver.
+Sudden activation of the body’s inactive hormones causes the metabolism to crash and hence weight gain.
+This also results in issues such as liver disease.

 Chemicals in our body systems

-Detoxification is an energy consuming process that puts a metabolic burden on the body.
+Detoxification is an energy-consuming process that puts a metabolic burden on the body.
 Therefore the focus should be on increasing nutritional support through diet.
-A meal plan that would include nutrients dense and fibre rich combinations of proteins, fats and carbohydrates.
+A meal plan that would include nutrients dense and fiber-rich combinations of proteins, fats, and carbohydrates.

-Detoxification can be led with healthy lifestyle choices, physical activity, stress management, and Ayurveda.
-Weight loss is directly proportional to the reduced effects of toxin build up.
+Detoxification can be led by healthy lifestyle choices, physical activity, stress management, and Ayurveda.
+Weight loss is directly proportional to the reduced effects of toxin build-up.